lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 see all the prerequisites Metaflow enforces.
 Should any of the checks fail, Metaflow raises an exception and tells you what and where the error is.

-There are 15 checks in total, and I'll summarize them here:
+There are 15 checks in total, summarized below:

 * `check_reserved_words`: step name cannot be a reserved word {`name`, `next`, `input`, `index`, `cmd`}.
 * `check_basic_steps`: graph must have `start` and `end` steps.